apache/camel-website/content/blog/2021/12/camel314-whatsnew/index.md

 ### Kafka

-The `camel-kafka` component has been overhauled and optimized to be more robust and have better performance.
+The `camel-kafka` component has been overhauled and optimized to be more robust, have better performance and improve resource utilization.
+Users of the Kafka idempotent repository will also benefit from more robustness fixes implemented during the last releases.

+Additionally, we added support for asynchronous commits, increased the test coverage, and included forward testing support for Kafka 3.0.

 We also worked on making _resume from offset_ a general concept in Camel and provide more out-of-the-box strategies for `camel-kafka`.